 Banana bread is one of the best ways to use those overripe bananas in your fruit basket.

-This recipe has greatly evolved from my first recipe I tried 15 years ago.
+This recipe has greatly evolved from the first recipe I tried 15 years ago.
 Over the years, as I learned about food ingredients, my banana bread recipe has kept getting more flavorful and lighter on sugar and (unhealthy) fats.
 Here is how to make it:

-I almost always use whole grains in my cooking and this banana bread is no exception.
+I almost always use whole grains in my cooking, and this banana bread is no exception.
 I have used whole spelt flour to make this bread.
-Please note that spelt is not gluten free(stay tuned for the gluten-free banana bread).
-You can also use white whole wheat or regular whole wheat flour (please see the recipe notes).
+Please note that spelt is not gluten-free (stay tuned for the gluten-free banana bread).
+You can also use white or regular whole wheat flour (please see the recipe notes).

 I like spices in almost anything.
-For this bread I have used cinnamon, clove, and ground ginger.
+For this bread, I used cinnamon, clove, and ground ginger.
 But if you don't have all the spices available in your spice cabinet, don't let it stop you from making the bread.
 Move along with whatever you have.
 Don't forget salt and baking soda.

 Mix all the dry ingredients (except sunflower seeds and chocolate chips) in a mixing bowl.
 Similarly, mix all the wet ingredients (except apple cider vinegar) separately.
 Add the dry ingredient mixture to the wet and whisk until mixed.
-Usually I whisk it 6-7 times.
+Usually, I whisk it 6-7 times.
 Add the vinegar and mix (2-3 times).

 You may also like...

-Step-by-step recipes..
+Step-by-step recipe

 Three Spice Sunflower Seed Healthy Banana Bread